H0LL0W3D/H0LL0W3D.github.io/index.md

 ---

-### Welcome
+### Introduction

+[Welcome]
 Hello!
 Welcome to my E-portfolio.
 I am a student of University of Montana, and I am studying Algorithmic Design, philosophy, and ethics.<br><br>
 This site lists a brief discription of myself, various contacts and credentials, and projects or assignments under development.
+This page serves as introductary to these elements.